20th April 2025

 How many sessions will I need?

 Everyone’s situation is different.
-At the assessment session I will give you my prediction as to how long the therapy might take.
+At the assessment session I will give you my rough prediction as to how long the therapy might take.
 You will be free to end counselling whenever you like.

 Do I have to commit to a specific number of sessions?